miberr/Mockster/docs/docs/api/hackers.md

 |:---------|:---------|
 `abbreviation`|`Abbreviation`

-Returns a hacker abbreviation.
+Returns an abbreviation from technologies.
 For example: `XSS`.

 Return datatype: **string**